 Michael Trzaska found his true calling when he became a Chester County Park Ranger.
-His passion for the land and area that he grew up on led him to realize the importance of fighting to preserve, protect and interpret public open spaces while bringing their history and ecology to the forefront.
-Being a part of the Parks’ philosophy that all of us own public lands is rewarding, but Mike believes that the true reward comes in successfully interpreting and passionately explaining this philosophy to others.
-He finds it exciting when others realize everything there is to explore and learn about the lands we all own together and he has a passion for sharing the many vast and varied learning opportunities Chester County has to offer.
+His passion for the land and area in which he grew up, led him to realize the importance of fighting to preserve, protect, and interpret public open spaces while bringing their history and ecology to the forefront.

-Ranger Trzaska believes in the Chester County Ranger Code of Ethics and does his best to live by one particular aspect of that Code: “Service to others above self”.
-He is quietly a member of an organization that does volunteer and charitable work, and he has a talent for bringing people together.
-He is a passionate “people person” and he loves connecting with visitors of all ages – whether they have just discovered Parks and Preservation or have been coming to the parks system for decades.
+Ranger Trzaska believes in the Chester County Ranger Code of Ethics and does his best to live by one particular aspect of that Code: “Service to others above self.”
+He loves connecting with visitors of all ages and backgrounds– whether they have just discovered Parks and Preservation or have been coming to the parks system for decades.
 He does his best to live each day by his personal motto: “Never miss an opportunity to go the extra mile” and is ready to offer a helping hand wherever he sees the need.